Bengejd/NOLS/README.md

 This takes a lot of effort on my part because there are a lot of little calculations to be done.
 So I wanted to streamline this process.
 Since no one likes stylesheets, NOLS came to life.

 What started out as a way to help myself out, has now become a pivotal part of my development process.
 As a result, I opened-sourced NOLS under the MIT license.
 So others could benefit as well.

+## Example

+Still unsure?
+Check out this [visual example](https://github.com/Bengejd/NOLS/blob/master/.github/NOLS-EXAMPLE.md) of what NOLS does in a real project.

 ## Important Notes